amattu2/state-inspection-lookup/README.md

 # Introduction
-This is a basic library/wrapper for digital vehicle state inspection lookups.
+This is a basic library/wrapper for digital vehicle state safety inspection record lookups.
 If you need to check the last date(s) a vehicle was state inspected, and you know the state, this library is for you.
 Originally designed for integration within a automotive service management SaaS application.

 # States Supported
 |State|Online Portal Point|Notes|